 One delight of Pacific Northwest living is the sheer pleasure that a sunny day provides.
-Shortly after we moved here, a guest at our Shabbat meal told of a meeting that took place around his company’s conference table, which overlooked Puget Sound.
+Shortly after we moved here, a guest at our Shabbat meal told of a meeting that took place around his company’s conference table, overlooking Puget Sound.
 A representative of top management, flown in from the east coast for the occasion, was sitting with his back to the window informing those present that their office branch was being shut down.
 To his amazement, as he delivered this devastating news, those sitting opposite him broke out in huge smiles.
 When he expressed his bewilderment at their reaction, he found out that his news had been eclipsed by the appearance of sunshine breaking out over the Sound.

 And so it was a few week’s ago, on an unseasonably warm and sunny day, that my husband and I and our daughter, Tamara, celebrated by going out for ice cream.
 After all, a cheery day might not appear again for months.
 We had not patronized this ice cream parlor since the previous summer, and so it was a bit of a shock to find that renovations had taken place.
-The tables and chairs were the same, but alongside the name of each ice cream flavor was a new and unwelcome addition –the calorie count,
+The tables and chairs were the same, but alongside the name of each ice cream flavor was a new and unwelcome addition –the calorie count.

 Now I am perfectly aware that going out for ice cream is neither good for my budget nor my waistline.
 At the supermarket, I can get a half gallon container that will serve eight for less than it costs the three of us to get one scoop apiece at the ice cream parlor.
 And it comes as no revelation to me that despite the claims I made when I was pregnant that ice cream was vital for the calcium it supplies, I actually am cognizant that there are more efficient and less caloric ways to get the same amount of required minerals.